 It is imperative that CHS is kept informed of correct home addresses, phone numbers, emergency phone numbers, and emergency contact persons.
-If there is a change, please provide information to the Main Office as soon as possible.
+If there is a change, please provide information to the Main Office, as soon as possible.
+This information will be put into the PowerSchool system.